RookPeace/P1BG-Fighting-Game/README.md

 ## Project Description

 This is a game made with the help of Chris Crouse's tutorial on fighting games https://www.youtube.com/watch?v=vyqbNFMDRGQ&t=76&ab_channel=ChrisCourses
+This will be a two player fighting game that can be played on one keyboard with the option of mapping controls onto a controller

 ## Game Logic

 ```
 Replace this text with pseudocode.